jizhiyuan/Galaxy-Morphology/README.md

 # Zhiyuan-Ji
-This package contains the python codes I wrote to measure galaxy morphology quantities, e.g Gini coeffiecient
+This package contains the python codes I wrote to measure quantities of galaxy morphology, e.g Gini coeffiecient

 You are welcome to download and use my code to do your galaxy morphology measurements.